dacodekid/dacodekid.com/content/gist/business-analysis/tools-techniques/story-mapping.md

 Question: What is the primary purpose of employing Story Mapping in projects following an adaptive life cycle?
 A: To provide a budgeting and financial forecast for the project.
 B: To establish a clear hierarchy of team roles and responsibilities.
-C: To organize and sequence user stories for collective understanding and effective development.
+C: Organize and sequence user stories for clarity and development.
 D: To serve as a legal documentation for project deliverables.
 Answer: C
 Explanation: Story Mapping in adaptive life cycle projects is used to organize and sequence user stories, aiding in achieving a collective understanding within the team about what needs to be built, rather than focusing on budgeting, team hierarchy, or legal documentation.

 Question: In Story Mapping, what does the 'Backbone' represent?
 A: A detailed technical specification for each feature.
-B: Core capabilities required for the initial release, similar to the Minimum Viable Product (MVP).
+B: Core capabilities for the initial release, like the MVP.
 C: The project's marketing and sales strategies.
 D: A comprehensive risk assessment and mitigation plan.
 Answer: B